So, you want to know how to start spread betting?

 Calculating how much money you want to be able to make from spread betting each week or month will help you figure out how much money you need to start spread betting.

-- Margin requirements (the amount of money you have to put up to initiate and hold a spread bet); the lower the margin requirements, the bigger you’re able to bet
+- Margin requirements – the amount of money you have to put up to initiate and hold a spread bet.

-Before opening an account with a spread betting provider, don’t forget basic issues such as checking to make sure that the company is authorised and regulated by the FCA (the Financial Conduct Authority) to offer spread betting services.
+Before opening an account with a spread betting provider, if you’re from the EU at least, don’t forget basic issues such as checking to make sure that the company is authorised and regulated by the FCA (the Financial Conduct Authority) to offer spread betting services.